trixheim/GFT/README.md

 -RS232 and Telnet

--Supports colors and the most common VT escape commands
+--Supports colors and the most common VT escape commands, based on the VT510 manual

 -Full screen and windowed